tagazok/my-workshops/custom-vision/tutorial.md

 Here, you can see that the GitHub Action is going to be triggered every time there is a `push` on the `main` branch or every time a Pull Request is `opened`, `synchronize`, `reopened` or `closed`.

-As we want our website to be redeployed automaticaly every time we push on our main branch, this is perfect!
+As we want our website to be redeployed automaticalLy every time we push on our main branch, this is perfect!

 Take a few minutes to read the YAML file and understand what exactly happens when the GitHub Action is triggered.
 You can see that most of the information you entered when you created your Static Web App on Azure is here.